The Crime Doctor (1934 film): Plot

 When famous detective Dan Gifford arrives home he is surprised to find his wife, Andra, is attracted to famous crime novelist, Eric Anderson.
 Jealous, he decides to write his own crime novel.
 When he overhears Andra on the phone with Eric later that evening, he plans to commit the perfect murder and to frame Eric for it.
 In order to accomplish this, he hires Blanche Flynn, an ex-con, to rent the apartment above Eric's and to keep notes on Eric's activity.
 However, when Blanche sees Andra entering the apartment, she decides to make a new deal for herself.
 She approaches Eric and blackmails him for $10,000 to keep the affair secret.
 Eric agrees, and sets up a meeting with her the following evening to deliver the money.

 When Dan finds out about the blackmail scheme, he realizes the perfect moment to hatch his own scheme has arrived.
 Offering to help Eric, he arranges for Eric to come to his office prior to the money exchange.
 With Eric on the way to Dan's office, Dan sneaks into Eric's apartment, and steals a gun, knowing that Eric keeps a gun collection.
 He then quickly goes down to Blanche's apartment, where he murders the young woman, after forcing her to write a note explaining that she was romantically involved with Eric, and implicating him in her murder.

-With all the evidence pointing to him, Eric is convicted of the murder, and sentenced to death.
+With all the evidence pointing to him, Eric is convicted of the murder and sentenced to death.
 However, Dan's plan begins to fail when Andra refuses to accept the evidence, not believing that Eric is capable of such a heinous crime.
-When Dan understands the depth of his wife's feelings for Eric, he writes a note confessing to the murder, and then commits suicide.
+When Dan understands the depth of his wife's feelings for Eric, he writes a note confessing to the murder and then commits suicide.

-However, it is then revealed that the events of the contrived murder and subsequent events were all simply part of the book Dan had sat down to begin writing at the beginning of the film.
+However, it is later revealed that the events of the contrived murder and subsequent events were all simply part of the book Dan had sat down to begin writing at the beginning of the film.
 None of it was real.